Skip to content

 └── panels/

 The components folder holds all reusable elements.
-They consist in chunks of code that you can reuse accross your application: it can be a button, a navbar, a content section or whatever you want.
-You can create as many subfolders as you want to organize your components.
+They consist in chunks of code that you can reuse across your application: it can be a button, a navbar, a content section or whatever you want.
+You can create as many sub-folders as you want to organize your components.

 Here is an example of a component: